vit100/xs2a/doc/SPI_Developer_Guide.md

-  The Payment initiaton depends heavily on the **Strong Customer Authentication (SCA)** approach implemented by the ASPSP.
+  The Payment initiation depends heavily on the **Strong Customer Authentication (SCA)** approach implemented by the ASPSP.
 The Berlin Group describes four approaches to umplement this, but we currently done this with
   3 Approaches (REDIRECT, DECOUPLED and EMBEDDED).

 #### SCA Approach REDIRECT

+-- Prerequisites in case of **consent for payment initiation**

+    - PSU initaited a payment by using TPP
+    - PSU is authenticated via two factors: for example PsuId and passwort
+    - Each Payment initiation needs it own consent!

 After the Payment Initiation is created, it has to be authorise from the PSU.
-In case of redirect approach this authorisation can be explicit or implicit.
+In case of redirect approach the authorisation can be explicit or implicit.

  1. **The explicit Start of the authorisation** process means that the Payment initiation Request is followed by an explicit Request of the TPP to start the authorisation.
 This is followed by a redirection to the ASPSP SCA authorisation site.
  A status request might be requested by the TPP after the session is reredirected to the TPP's system:

-    * The PSU initiates a payment via a TPP and the TPP make a Payment-Initiation Request to the ASPSP
+    * PSU initiates a payment via a TPP and the TPP make a Payment-Initiation Request to the ASPSP
     * After the Payment Initiation is created, TPP have to send to ASPSP an Authorisation Request for the initiated payment
     * TPP have to inform the customer to authorise the transaction redirectly
     * The PSU will be redirected to an authorisation webpage of ASPSP and authorises the payment with TAN confirmation received via email.
+    * The TPP can get the Payment'status from ASPSP by making a Payment-Status Request

+ 2. In case of **implicit Start of the Authorisation process** the ASPSP needed no additional data from TPP.
+In this case, the redirection of the PSU browser session happens directly after the Payment Initiation Response.
+In addition an SCA status request can be sent by the TPP to follow the SCA process.

+   * PSU initiates a payment via a TPP and the TPP make a Payment-Initiation Request to the ASPSP
+   * After the Payment Initiation Response, the PSU have to authorise the transaction
+   * The PSU will be redirected to an authorisation Webpage of ASPSP and authorises the payment with TAN confirmation received via email.
+   * The TPP can get the Payment'status from ASPSP by making a Payment-Status Request

 #### SCA Approach DECOUPLED